OliverStone01/Port-scanner/README.md

 - Validates IP address and port numbers
 - Display time stamps for scans
 - Using threading to improve range scan speeds
+- Able to save scans as a text file

 ### Requirements:
 This project only uses pythons standard library.